-Passing liquid poop frequently can be dangerous because it can lead to dehydration.
+Passing liquid poop frequently is diarrhea.
+It can be dangerous because it can lead to dehydration.

-You may ask how.
-Well, the simple answer is ‘dehydration’.
 The more loose stools you pass, the more fluid you lose and the more likely you are to be dehydrated.

 Liquid poop occurs when there is an excessive fluid inflow from your small intestine to your large intestine preventing water absorption.
 It can also be as a result of damage in your large intestine or its inability to reabsorb water effectively.
-These disturbances seen in the small intestine or large intestine are seen in various diseases.

 Caffeinated foods and beverages:

-Caffeine is a stimulant that naturally occurs in food and beverages like coffee, chocolate, tea, soda and kola nuts.
+Caffeine is a stimulant that naturally occurs in food and beverages like coffee, chocolate, tea, soda, and kola nuts.
 It has laxative potential which means it stimulates the intestinal muscles allowing food to move faster without being absorbed.
 Drinking two or more cups of coffee or caffeinated tea in a day can cause loose stools.

 Oily and spicy foods: